KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 Constant types are global variables that have either the `uniform` or `buffer` storage type, these are *uniform buffer objects* and *shader storage buffer objects* respectively.
 They describe data which remains constant across an entire draw call, meaning that the values stay the same across the different shader stages and shader invocations.

+These values use a `layout binding` and, when working with multiple `VkDescriptorSet`s, we will also give it a `layout set`.

 **Uniform buffer objects (UBOs)** are the more commonly used of the two.
-They can hold up to 16KB of data.
-It is important to note that they are not *compile-time* constant, so they are not given the `const` type.
-However, trying to edit the data in shader code will result in a compile-time error.
-These values use a `layout binding` and, when working with multiple `VkDescriptorSet`s, we will even give it a `layout set`. *You can read more about UBOs [here](https://www.khronos.org/opengl/wiki/Uniform_Buffer_Object).*
+They are *read-only* buffers, so trying to edit them in shader code will result in a compile-time error.

 **Shader storage buffer objects (SSBOs)** are like special types of uniform buffer objects, denoted by the storage type `buffer`.
 Unlike UBOs they can be written to, meaning the values *can* be changed in the shaders so therefore they don't always represent data that is constant.
-Having said this, they can hold up to 128MB of data as opposed to the 16KB with UBOs. *You can read more about SSBOs [here](https://www.khronos.org/opengl/wiki/Shader_Storage_Buffer_Object).*
+Having said this, depending on the implementation, they generally can hold a lot more data as opposed to UBOs.

+***Note:** To check how much data we can store in uniform buffers and storage buffers, you can query the physical device for its `VkPhysicalDeviceLimits` and check the values `maxUniformBufferRange` and `maxStorageBufferRange` respectively.*

 #### *Interface Blocks*